Alibabade/academic-kickstart/content/post/object_detection.md

 {{< figure library="true" src="ssd_2.png" title="Fig 15.
 Matching strategy of anchor boxes during training.
 Image source: [original paper](https://arxiv.org/pdf/1512.02325.pdf)." lightbox="true" >}}

-**Advantage of pre-defined anchor boxes in SSD (matching strategy).** During training, we first match each groundtruth box to the default box with highest jaccard overlap, then match default boxes to any groundtruth boxes with jaccard overlap higher than a threshold (0.5). **This enables SSD to predict mulitple high acores for multiple overlapping default boxes rather than requiring it to pick only the one with maximum overlap**.
+**Advantage of pre-defined anchor boxes in SSD (matching strategy).** During training, we first match each groundtruth box to the default box with highest jaccard overlap, then match default boxes to any groundtruth boxes with jaccard overlap higher than a threshold (0.5). **This enables SSD to predict multiple high scores for multiple overlapping default boxes rather than requiring it to pick only the one with maximum overlap**.
 Thus the network learns match suitable scale of default boxes to groundtruth box.
 For example, in Fig 15, the network learns from training that anchor boxes of dog on higher layer $4 \times 4$ are matched to groundtruth as the scale of anchor boxes on one $8 \times 8$ feature map are too small to cover the large size of dog.

 3. Hard negative mining.
 During training, the number of input objects (or labeled anchor boxes) is quite smaller compared to the total number of default anchor boxes, thus most of them are negative samples.
 This introduces a significant imbalance between negative and positive training examples.
 The authors of SSD narrow down negative samples by choosing default boxes of top confidence loss, which makes sure the ratio between negative and positive samples at most 3:1.